iArxiv

 iArxiv is a platform created by a group of engineering students collaborating with scientific leaders in Argentina.
 Using Machine Learning, the system learns each scientist’s preferred research topics and automatically sorts daily arXiv.org papers based on individual interests.

-They brought us in to elevate usability, remove friction, and bring clarity to a tool used by researchers multiple times a week, without losing the simplicity and minimalism valued by the scientific community.
+The platform needed to elevate usability, remove friction, and bring clarity to a tool used by researchers multiple times a week, without losing the simplicity and minimalism valued by the scientific community.

 The result: users struggled to stay updated and to find relevant research efficiently, even though that was the core promise of the product.